schienstockd/cecelia/README.md

 configuration files, models and the shiny app will be stored. `cecelia` depends on a python environment which needs to be created.
 There are multiple options available depending on how you would like to use the
+app:

-app: \* For image analysis on Desktop \* For image processing without GUI \* For flow cytometry analysis
+-   `image` For image analysis on Desktop

+-   `image-nogui` For image processing without GUI

+-   `flow` For flow cytometry analysis

 ``` r
 library(cecelia)